DanuserLab/u-shape3D/README.md

 ## Software Updates

+### New Version 2.1 (Nov.
+19th, 2024):
+Resolved array size error in the Mesh step for Windows.

 ### New in Version 2.0:
 The software package has been renamed to **u-shape3D** on the GUI.
 Please select **u-shape3D** from the analysis packages list to run the software.